 Widespread throughout South Africa, this large ground-feeding bird does not spend much time in flight.
 Nevertheless, although they are ungainly on take-off and landing, secretary birds are strong fliers and can soar to great heights.
 Roosting and nesting occurs on the tops of trees but there are no breeding records in the study area.
 Due to their foraging in the open veld, they would certainly be found in proximity to the proposed transmission lines.
-While the risk to this species must be acknowledged, the little time they spend in the air, the height and visibility of the transmission line structures and their strong flying ability would suggest that the risk is not great.
+The risk to this species is recognised, particularly since their frequency of occurrence in the area appears from the SABAP records to be high.
+However, this risk must be seen in the light of the little time they spend in the air, the height and visibility of the transmission line structures and their strong flying ability.